-Figure 10.
-VOC Annual and Maximum Concentrations 2013, ctd.
+Figure 12.
+VOC Annual and Maximum Concentrations 2014, ctd.

-Figure 11.
-VOC Concentrations by Date 2013
+Figure 13.
+VOC Concentrations by Date 2014

-Figure 11 through Figure 16 show the concentrations of the 26 most detected VOCs, as well as the two other VOC compounds on the core 19 list, by date.
+Figure 13 through Figure 18 show the concentrations of the 27 most detected VOCs, as well as the two other VOC compounds on the core 19 list, by date.
 The concentrations tended to trend well with each other.
-It should be noted that in Figure 11 the dichloromethane values were large enough that they had to be plotted on a separate scale from the other compounds.
-The scale on the right hand side of the graph, with a range of zero to seventy micrograms per cubic meter, applies to the dichloromethane concentrations only.
+It should be noted that in Figure 13 the dichloromethane values were large enough that they had to be plotted on a separate scale from the other compounds.
+The scale on the right hand side of the graph, with a range of zero to six hundred micrograms per cubic meter, applies to the dichloromethane concentrations only.
 The other compound concentrations use the scale on the left hand side of the graph.
 Some of the compounds do show a seasonal variation in their concentrations.
-This is most easily seen in the graphs of acetylene, propylene, and benzene in Figure 12 and Figure 13.
-1,3,5-trimethylbenzene, and 1,3-butadiene also show this seasonal variability in Figure 15.
+This is most easily seen in the graphs of acetylene, propylene, and benzene in Figure 14 and Figure 15.
+1,3,5-trimethylbenzene, and 1,3-butadiene also show this seasonal variability in Figure 17.
 VOC concentrations are typically higher in the summer due to the higher temperatures, and longer availability of ultraviolet rays for the photolytic process.

-Figure 11 also shows that the concentrations of dichloromethane were again very large for approximately 9 months during 2013, exhibiting a maximum value of 63.58 micrograms per cubic meter.
+Figure 13 also shows that the concentrations of dichloromethane were again very large for a few months during 2014, exhibiting a maximum value of 545 micrograms per cubic meter.
 While this value is not as large as the 2012 maximum of over 700 micrograms per cubic meter, it signals that the concentrations are still high.
 On September 16, 2012, the ERG supplied air toxics analyzer was returned to service at the site.
 The first three samples taken showed normal concentrations for dichloromethane, as did the final four samples taken with that same sampler.
 Between the December 11, and December 17 sample dates, the sampler was replaced with the repaired sampler that was previously installed at the site, as there were concerns of possible contamination in the other sampler.
 No evidence of contamination was ever found, which moved the discussion to a possible new source in the area.
 A search of the area near the site did not provide any clues as to a possible source.
 It is still unclear why the concentration values for this compound have become so elevated.

-Figure 17 through Figure 23 graphically illustrate the weekday versus weekend VOC concentrations in 2013 for all 68 compounds.
-It should be noted here that compounds showing the same weekday and weekend averages are reflecting concentrations that are equal to one-half of the MDL; that is, they were never detected.
+Figure 19 through Figure 22 graphically illustrate the weekday versus weekend VOC concentrations in 2014 for the 27 compounds detected in greater than 90% of the samples taken, as well as the two compounds that were detected in less than 90% of the samples but are on the list of MQO core analytes.
 The compounds are separated into four groups: alkanes, alkenes, alkynes, and aromatics.
 The alkane compounds have carbon atoms with only one single bond.
 The alkenes have carbon atoms with double bonds, and the alkynes have triple bonds.
 The aromatics are ring structures, like benzene, with other substituents bonded to the ring.

-In general, the weekday concentrations for most compounds were larger than those on the weekend.
+In 2014, weekday concentrations for only 10 of the 29 compounds were larger than those on the weekend.
 This is expected, as many of the compounds emitted are associated with automobile emissions, and traffic in the area is usually decreased on the weekends.
-There were, however, a few exceptions to this.
-Six of the compounds had higher weekend concentrations than weekday concentrations.
-These compounds are trichlorofluoromethane, dichloromethane, carbon tetrachloride, acetonitrile, and 1,2-dichloroethane.
-Of these, 1,2-dichloroethane was detected in only 27% of the samples taken.
-For the compounds that were not detected consistently, their concentrations are heavily based on their respective MDLs, and not much should be read into their weekend versus weekday concentrations.
+There were more compounds with larger weekend averages, however.
+Nineteen of the 29 compounds had higher weekend concentrations than weekday concentrations.
+The acetonitrile and dichloromethane weekend values are nearly three times larger than the weekday values.

-Figure 17.
-VOC Weekday vs. Weekend Comparison for C1 Alkanes
+Figure 19.
+VOC Weekday vs. Weekend Comparison for C1-C8 Halo-Alkanes